-On March 2, 2018, the Parent Company issued 67,285,706 common shares by way of block sale to implement the amendments in the share purchase agreement (see Note 23).
-The shares were issued at \$\mathbb{P}3.80\$ per share.
+On March 2, 2018, the Parent Company issued 67,285,706 common shares by way of block sale to implement the amendments in a share purchase agreement related to acquisition of AOC.
+The shares were issued at P3.80 per share.